hpcoloma/PP4-Tech-Tackles/README.md

       - Encountered issues with local file serving, potentially due to misconfiguration or incorrect file paths.

 ![Bootstrap Error](static/images/bugs_js.PNG)
+  - Resolution: Despite the above steps taken, error on the browser still appearing.
+Conclusion is that this is down to the Bootstrap library that I dont have control with.

 ## Technologies and Language
 Tech Tackles is built using a combination of modern technologies and programming languages to ensure a robust and efficient application.
 Below is a list of the primary technologies and languages used in this project: